-The story of Dunfermline and the birth of its great Abbey began in the 11th century and is inextricably linked to King Malcolm III, Queen Margaret and their youngest son who became King David I. As the final resting place of Robert the Bruce (his heart was taken to Melrose Abbey), Dunfermline Abbey retains a special place in the Scottish phyche.
+The story of Dunfermline and the birth of its great abbey began in the 11th century and is inextricably linked to King Malcolm III, Queen Margaret and their youngest son who became King David I.

-The historic Dunfermline Abbey sits in the bustling Fife town of Dunfermline – in Gaelic Dun Fearam Linn, the fort in the bend of the stream, around two miles north of the Firth of Forth only 18 miles from Scotland’s capital city.
-Visitors to the Abbey will clearly see the division between old and new, almost a building of two halves with the Norman style nave of the medieval monastic church built by David I forming thewestern endand today’s parish church, built in the early 19th century, over the original medieval choir, forming the eastern end.
+The historic building sits in the bustling Fife town of Dunfermline – in Gaelic Dun Fearam Linn, the fort in the bend of the stream, around two miles north of the Firth of Forth only 18 miles from Scotland’s capital city.

-Visitors to the Abbey will clearly see the division between old and new, almost a building of two halves with the Norman style nave of the medieval monastic church built by David I forming thewestern endand today’s parish church, built in the early 19th century, over the original medieval choir, forming the eastern end.
+Visitors to Dunfermline will clearly see the division between old and new.
+The Norman style nave of the medieval monastic church built by David I forms the western end.
+Today’s parish church, built in the early 19th century, over the original medieval choir, forms the eastern end.

-Behind the Abbey, to the south, are the remains of the early monastery with the ruins of the Royal Palace nearby.
-On top of the church tower the name of “King Robert the Bruce” is carved in stone, a prominent reminder of his close association the Abbey.
+To the south, are the remains of the early monastery with the ruins of the Royal Palace nearby.
+On top of the church tower the name of “King Robert the Bruce” is carved in stone, a prominent reminder of his close association the abbey.

 King Malcolm III and Queen Margaret

 Margaret, Anglo-Saxon princess and sister of Edgar the Atheling who had, with her mother, brother and sister, fled to Scotland following the arrival of William the Conqueror and his victory over Harold, the last Anglo-Saxon king of England, at the Battle of Hastings.